GSA/USSM/_pages/faq.md

       </h4>
       <div id="faq14" class="usa-accordion__content usa-prose">
         <ul>
-          <li>As OMB Memorandum M-19-16 states, once an agency is pre-designated as a QSMO for a particular set of mission support functions, agencies are to engage with the QSMO to discuss their goals, business needs, and timeline for modernization.</li>
+          <li>As <a href="https://www.whitehouse.gov/wp-content/uploads/2019/04/m-19-16.pdf">OMB Memorandum M-19-16</a> states, once an agency is pre-designated as a QSMO for a particular set of mission support functions, agencies are to engage with the QSMO to discuss their goals, business needs, and timeline for modernization.</li>
           <li>Please refer to the Investment Action Plan process on <a href="https://ussm.gsa.gov/">ussm.gsa.gov</a> for further detail on working with the QSMOs to assess business needs and, if needed, submit an Investment Action Plan to leverage services outside of the QSMO.</li>
         </ul>
       </div>